salzman-lab/SPLASH-plus/README.md

 ## How to run SPLASH+
 SPLASH+ pipeline consists of 3 main steps:
-1. `SPLASH`: to obtain sequences (`anchors`) that are followed by a set of sample-dependent diverse sequences (`targets`)
+1. [Running SPLASH](https://github.com/salzman-lab/SPLASH-plus/blob/main/README.md#1--splash): to obtain sequences (`anchors`) that are followed by a set of sample-dependent diverse sequences (`targets`)
-2. `Compactors`: for de novo local assembly of sequences called by SPLASH
+2. [Running Compactors](https://github.com/salzman-lab/SPLASH-plus/blob/main/README.md#2--compactors): for de novo local assembly of sequences called by SPLASH
-3. `Biological interpretation`: to assign a biologically-relevant event (single base pair change, alternative splicing, ...) accounting for the observed sequence diversity.
+3. [Running Biological Interpretation](https://github.com/salzman-lab/SPLASH-plus/blob/main/README.md#3--biological-interpretation): to assign a biologically relevant event (single base pair change, alternative splicing, ...) accounting for the observed sequence diversity.

 ### 1- SPLASH
 ![Image of SPLASH](https://github.com/salzman-lab/SPLASH-plus/blob/main/SPLASH.png)
-SPLASH can be run on an input set of fastq files by following the steps in https://github.com/salzman-lab/SPLASH.
-After running SPLASH, the output file will be a list of significant anchors (we refer to it as `anchors.txt` in this readme), where each anchor is associated with a set of statistically-significant sample-dependent target sequences. `anchors.txt` will then be used in the next step (Compactors) to perform a local de novo assembly and obtain extended sequences for each called anchor to facilitate and improve biological interpretation.
+SPLASH can be run on an input set of FASTQ files by following the steps in https://github.com/salzman-lab/SPLASH.
+After running SPLASH, the output file will be a list of significant anchors (we refer to it as `anchors.txt` in this readme), where each anchor is associated with a set of statistically significant sample-dependent target sequences. `anchors.txt` will then be used in the next step (Compactors) to perform a local de novo assembly and obtain extended sequences for each called anchor to facilitate and improve biological interpretation.

 ### 2- Compactors
 ![Image of Compactor](https://github.com/salzman-lab/SPLASH-plus/blob/main/Compactor.png)
-Compactors tests the sequence composition at each position to the right of each seed to evaluate whether the nucleotides presented at that position constitute noise or biological signal.
+Compactors analyze the sequence composition at each position to the right of each seed to evaluate whether the nucleotides presented at that position constitute noise or biological signal.
 This test is applied recursively on read sets, resulting in one or multiple assembled sequences (compactors) for each called anchor.
-The compactor step is implemented in a fully-containerized Nextflow pipeline (**nf-compactors**) with minimal installation requirements.
+The compactor step is implemented in a fully containerized Nextflow pipeline (**nf-compactors**) with minimal installation requirements.

 Compactors need two input files:
 1. `anchors.txt`: a single column file containing the list of significant anchors from SPLASH